joemecha/brisk-tea-business-api/README.md

 response:
 ```
 {
+    "data": [
+        {
+            "id": "5",
+            "type": "subscription",
+            "attributes": {
+                "customer_id": 5,
+                "tea_id": 1,
+                "title": "Sidney's Subscription for Xinyang Maojian",
+                "price": 500,
+                "frequency": "monthly",
+                "status": "active"
             }
+        },
+        {
+            "id": "7",
+            "type": "subscription",
+            "attributes": {
+                "customer_id": 5,
+                "tea_id": 5,
+                "title": "Sidney's Subscription for Sobacha",
+                "price": 1500,
+                "frequency": "trimonthly",
+                "status": "active"
+            }
+        }
+    ]
+}
 ```

 ## Running the Tests

 Run all tests in application with `bundle exec rspec`.
-When test is complete, run `open coverage` to see where tests are being run and where they are not.
+When test is complete, run `open coverage/index.html` to see where tests are being run and where they are not.

 ## Developer